 - In text messages to the other parent or in documents to the court, do not say my son or my daughter, it is always “our” son or daughter.

 - Facebook posts or other public forums could be used to acknowledge good points of the other parent’s care for your children.

 - Swearing at, fighting with, or belittling the other parent directly harms your children.

 - Arguments can be centered on what will benefit the children, rather than what the other parent did or did not do.

 A little bit of empathy, goes a long way to resolve a lifetime of difficulty.
 And finding ways to acknowledge the other parent’s important role in your children’s lives will allow your children to become healthy, well-adjusted adults.
 And because it is not always easy to see the other person’s point of view or approach long-standing arguments with empathy, sometimes you need help.
-The attorneys at Ashby Law are trained in resolving disputes in such a way that you and your family are protected.
+The attorneys at Pacific Northwest Family Law are trained in resolving disputes in such a way that you and your family are protected.
 We believe that the most successful divorce result in a co-parenting relationship where both parents can be a part of their children’s lives.
 If you are ready to approach your divorce in a compassionate way, call now and schedule and appointment so we work together.
 Call 509-572-3700.
 Mention this article for a free consultation worth $100.
 But you have to do so before the end of September 2019.